-The geographic limits of this Annex in the United States match the coastal limits of the Eleventh Coast Guard District as far south as the border with Mexico.
-The northern limit is the California-Oregon state border.
+The geographic limits of this Pacific Annex in the United States match the Area of Responsibility of the Eleventh U.S. Coast Guard District.
+The northern limit is the California-Oregon U.S. state border.
 The southern limit is the U.S.-Mexico international border.
 The eastern limit is the coast of California.
 The western limit is 200 nautical miles west of the baseline from which the territorial sea is measured.